codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * Sentence-BERT is modification of the BERT model which uses **siamese** and **triplet network structures** and adds a pooling operation to the output of BERT to obtain fix-sized semantically meaningful sentence embeddings.

-* Sentence BERT uses a Siamese network architecture for tasks thta involve a sentence pair as input.
+* Sentence BERT uses a Siamese network architecture for tasks that involve a sentence pair as input.

 <p align="center">